part-os/core-python/README.md

     contact.salesperson = salesperson
     contact.update()
 ```
-This will update the contact in Paperless Parts and refresh the local instance
+This will update the contact in Paperless Parts and refresh the local instance.

+Note: A salespersons email must correspond to a group member for the user group whose API-Token is being used.
+If another email is used, the request will return an HTTP 400 Error with a relevant error message.

 ##Accounts